dror27/dk-shack/vol2/songs/en/Timezone Unmarked.md

 You think your thoughts can travel \
 Close to the surface \
 Like a missile that’s gone rogue \
-And touch her slender body, and do no wrong \
+Touch her body, do no wrong \
 Daylight for you almost gone \
 \
 You’re in a timezone unmarked \